Space Utilization and Right-Sizing Your Office

-Measuring space utilization seems simple enough on the surface.
-In short, it’s your workplace’s capacity divided by occupancy.
-If you have 300 employees but only have 200 people working, you have a space utilization of 67 percent.
+Space utilization is your workplace’s occupancy divided by its capacity.
+If you have capacity for 300 employees but only have 200 people working, you have a space utilization of 67 percent.

 However, as companies have moved toward a more agile work environment, employees are spending more time working away from their desks.
 Most are working remotely at least once a week.
 Shared desks are replacing cubicles, which improves space utilization.

 Many workplace leaders are still trying to catch up to these changes.
 They’re trying to “right-size” their offices to reach a better space utilization ratio.
 So what exactly is that ideal ratio?
 While there is no magic number, here are some important guidelines to consider.